Porto Conte

 About Porto Conte

-Porto Conte Regional Natural Park encompasses approximately 5,350 hectares of northwestern Sardinia's most dramatic coastline, centered on the Bay of Porto Conte near the city of Alghero.
-Established in 1999, the park protects a diverse landscape ranging from towering limestone cliffs at Capo Caccia to Mediterranean maquis scrubland, ancient olive groves, and ecologically significant coastal wetlands.
-The adjacent Capo Caccia-Isola Piana Marine Protected Area extends protection into the surrounding seas, creating an integrated land-sea conservation area.
+Porto Conte Regional Natural Park encompasses approximately 5,350 hectares of north-western Sardinia's most dramatic coastline, centred on the Bay of Porto Conte near the city of Alghero.
+[1] Established in 1999, the park protects a diverse landscape ranging from towering limestone cliffs at Capo Caccia to Mediterranean maquis scrubland, ancient olive groves, and ecologically significant coastal wetlands.
+The adjacent Capo Caccia–Isola Piana Marine Protected Area, designated in 2002, extends protection into the surrounding seas, creating an integrated land-sea conservation area.

 Wildlife Ecosystems

-The park supports significant wildlife populations including the Sardinian population of griffon vultures, which nest on the cliffs of Capo Caccia and Punta Cristallo.
-Peregrine falcons, Eleonora's falcons, and shags breed on the sea cliffs.
-Wild boar, Sardinian foxes, and European hedgehogs inhabit the maquis, while the rare Sardinian brook newt occurs in freshwater habitats.
-The marine portion hosts bottlenose dolphins, loggerhead sea turtles, and the endangered Mediterranean monk seal, which occasionally uses the area's sea caves.
+The park supports significant wildlife populations, most notably griffon vultures (Gyps fulvus), which nest on the cliffs of Capo Caccia — one of the most important colonies in Italy and the western Mediterranean.
+[1] Peregrine falcons and European shags breed on the sea cliffs.
+Wild boar, Sardinian foxes, and bats inhabit the maquis and woodland, while the rare Sardinian brook salamander occurs in freshwater habitats.
+The marine portion hosts bottlenose dolphins and loggerhead sea turtles.
+[2]

 Flora Ecosystems

 Porto Conte's vegetation reflects Sardinia's Mediterranean character with extensive maquis dominated by mastic, wild olive, strawberry tree, and tree heather.
-Ancient olive groves within the park include specimens estimated at over 500 years old.
-The limestone cliffs support endemic rock-dwelling species including Sardinian bellflower and several rare ferns.
+Ancient olive groves within the park include specimens of great age.
+The limestone cliffs support endemic rock-dwelling species including several rare ferns.
 Dwarf fan palm, the only native European palm, grows on rocky slopes.
-Coastal wetlands feature halophytic vegetation, while dense pine forests of Aleppo pine cover portions of the hinterland.
+Coastal wetlands feature halophytic vegetation, while dense forests of Aleppo pine cover portions of the hinterland.
+[1]

 Geology